ttbach/rfcs/text/0000-add-ts-to-ember-guides.md

 RFC PR: Fill this in with the URL for the Proposal RFC PR -->

-# <RFC title>
+# Add Typescript to Ember Guides

 ## Summary

-Now that Typescript is a supported as a language in Ember, we need to figure out a way to surface documentation for adoption and usage.
+Now that Typescript is a supported language in Ember, we need to figure out a way to surface documentation for adoption and usage.

 ## Motivation

-> Why are we doing this?
-What use cases does it support?
-What is the expected outcome?
-We need to add documentation in the following forms:
-1. Merging [TS guides](https://docs.ember-cli-typescript.com/) into Ember guides
-2. Adding TS
+Currently, the only documentation we have for Typescript in Ember exists in a [separate site](https://docs.ember-cli-typescript.com/).
+This is not ideal because it's hard to find the TS doc because it's not linked anywhere and also not ideal to have separate sites for Ember resources.

 ## Detailed design